Dinner: 30 Minutes to a More Connected Family

 Closed-mouth teens whose families haven't made a habit of dinner table conversation may take special wooing.
 Be prepared for some wise-cracking ("The most interesting thing about me is how corny my family can be!") and keep your sense of humor, and your teen will probably engage on his or her own terms.
 Facilitating a positive discussion can be a challenge for parents, but is infinitely worth it for the communication and closeness it fosters in your family.

-10. Listen.
-Middle School Teacher Michelle Trujillo, in her book Why Can't We Talk?: What Teens Would Share if Parents Would Listen, says that tweens and teens want desperately to talk to their parents about things that are worrying them, but parents don't listen.
+Middle School teacher Michelle Trujillo, in her book Why Can't We Talk?
+What Teens Would Share if Parents Would Listen, says that tweens and teens want desperately to talk to their parents about things that are worrying them, but parents don't listen.

 How?
 Impersonate each other.
 Talk in rhyme.
 Guess what each person’s mashed potato sculpture is.
 Make every comment refer to food (“I’m fried.”
 “Guess your day wasn’t a bowl of cherries?”)
 Have a joke contest, where everyone is required to bring a joke to the table, which once a week you add to your family jokebook.